The Care & Keeping of Students and Teachers

 Once school starts, there are lots of great ways for families to support students and teachers.
 Your new teachers will be the adults with the most influence on your child outside of your own.
 No two students are the same, and all learn differently.
 We’ve put together some great advice from local experts on how to keep both teacher and student thriving throughout the year!

-Get more awesome local education resources in our 2018 Back to School Guide.
+Get even more awesome local education resources in our 2022 Back to School Guide!

 It Takes a Village